KonstantinZsky/telegram-bot-on-haskell/README.md

 The program is written using the ReaderT pattern - https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/

-Description and links to import modules of the project:
+Description and links to the most import modules of the project:

 - All variables and data is stored in an Env structure, it is specified in module  [Env](https://github.com/KonstantinZsky/telegram-bot-on-haskell/blob/master/Lib/Env.hs).
 Env is parameterized by mode.
 Mode can be Telegram or Vkontakte, these types are specified in the module [Web.Types](https://github.com/KonstantinZsky/telegram-bot-on-haskell/blob/master/Lib/Web/Types.hs).